chihab/ngx-access/README.md

 ---

-Sometimes we want to give access to different roles, we can use logical expressions
+We can also use logical expressions

 ```html
 <app-salaries *ngxAccess="'ADMIN | HR'; else unauthorized"></app-salaries>